casper-network/casper-node/client/README.md

 ```
 </details>

-The `global_state_hash` in the response's `header` is worth noting, as it can be used to identify the state root hash
+The `state_root_hash` in the response's `header` is worth noting, as it can be used to identify the state root hash
 for the purposes of querying the global state.